mozilla/messaging-system-personalization-experiment-1-addon/docs/TESTPLAN.md

 - Verify that the `browser.messaging-system.personalized-cfr.score-threshold` preference is empty or does not exist
 - Verify that the `browser.messaging-system.personalized-cfr.scores` preference is empty or does not exist
 - Visit the Remote Settings Devtools page
-- Next to the cfr-models entry, click `Force Sync`.
+- Next to the cfr-ml-model entry, click `Force Sync`.
 - Verify that the `browser.messaging-system.personalized-cfr.score-threshold` preference is empty or does not exist
 - Verify that the `browser.messaging-system.personalized-cfr.scores` preference is empty or does not exist